PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 For those searching for kayaking near Laurel Maryland, you're in luck.
 Several excellent spots are within a 30-minute drive:

-25. Patuxent River at Jug Bay
+31. Patuxent River at Jug Bay

 Just 20 minutes from Laurel, Jug Bay offers some of the best freshwater marsh paddling in the region.
 Launch from Jackson Landing and explore miles of pristine wetlands.
 The wildlife here is incredible - I've seen everything from beavers to bald eagles.

-26. Rocky Gorge Reservoir
+32. Rocky Gorge Reservoir

 Also known as T. Howard Duckett Reservoir, this spot is perfect for a quick after-work paddle.
 The 800-acre lake has a speed limit that keeps wake boats away.
 Several launch points make it easy to access different sections.

-27. Little Seneca Lake
+33. Little Seneca Lake

 This 505-acre lake in nearby Boyds offers excellent paddling with minimal crowds.
 The numerous coves and inlets are fun to explore, and the fishing is surprisingly good for such a suburban location.

-Kayaking in Maryland State Parks - What to Expect?
+Kayaking in Maryland State Parks - What to Expect

 Maryland's state parks offer some of the best paddling in the region, but here's what you need to know:

-• Day Use Fees: Most parks charge $3-5 per person
+• Day Use Fees: Most parks charge $3-5 per person for out-of-state visitors, $3 for Maryland residents

-• Rentals: Many parks offer kayak rentals ($20-40 per hour typically)
+• Rentals: Many parks offer kayak rentals ($25-45 per hour typically)

 • Facilities: Most have restrooms, parking, and designated launch areas